-On a monthly basis during financial year 2021, our Sourcing Working Group convened to share information on Modern Slavery actions across the business, review and assess ethical sourcing KPIs, identify and collaborate on embedding Modern Slavery and broader human rights knowledge further across our operations and supply chains, and provide key inputs and consultation in the development of this statement.
+On a monthly basis during financial year 2022/2023, our Sourcing Working Group convened to review and assess ethical sourcing KPIs, share actions taken to address Modern Slavery, identify and collaborate on embedding Modern Slavery and broader human rights knowledge further across our operations and supply chains, and provide key inputs and consultation in the development of this statement.

-Our Sourcing Working Group are responsible for the design, implementation and management of our Group's responsible sourcing policies and programs.
+Our Sourcing Working Group are responsible for the design, implementation and management of RAG's responsible sourcing policies and programs.
 They work, collaborate, and consult with our third-party auditors, governance teams to implement and manage these systems and processes effectively.
-Where issues or concerns are identified, we consult the wider team for input as well as, where necessary, consulting with third parties for additional guidance.
+Where issues or concerns are identified, they consult the wider team for input as well as, where necessary, consulting with third parties for additional guidance.